frePPLe/frepple/doc/command-reference.rst

 Publish reports by email
 ------------------------

-Reports that have been exported using *Export plan result to folder* command can be emailed to one or more recipients.
+Reports that have been exported using *Export plan result* command can be emailed to one or more recipients.

 Recipients have to be separated by a comma in the *Emails* field.